StephenMB/out-of-the-ashes/README.md

 # Procedures

 Before you start transcribing a portion, create an empty file under `transcription` called `0001-0025.md` (or whatever the page range is).
 Always use 4-digit numbers for the page range, with leading 0s if necessary.
+Page numbers should refer to the page numbers printed in the book, not the page numbers of the PDF file.

 For pages with roman-numeral page numbers, convert the page numbers to digits and prefix the filename with a hyphen: `-0005-0020.md`